Accelerating

 Andreas has over 15 years of experience in the design, manufacturing, and characterization of semiconductor devices, with a specialization in cryogenic environments.
 He is widely recognized for his pioneering work in developing innovative cryogenic measurement setups.
 His extensive publication record in high-impact scientific journals and successful patent applications highlight his ability to transform innovative ideas into valuable intellectual property.
 Andreas holds a PhD in Experimental Physics from the University of Basel.

-Clemens Spinnler
+Clemens Suter-Spinnler

-Clemens brings over 6 years of experience in electrical, optical, and mechanical characterization of semiconductor devices.
+Clemens brings over 7 years of experience in electrical, optical, and mechanical characterization of semiconductor devices.
 He has a proven track record of publishing in leading scientific journals and excels in designing and building complex measurement setups.
 With strong hands-on skills, Clemens is committed to advancing technology.
 He holds a Master’s degree in Nanosciences and a PhD in Experimental Physics from the University of Basel.

 Richard Warburton